ngiann/ConvolvedGaussianProcessesExperiments/README.md

 edfractions = kron([1;5;10]', ones(64))
 ```

 Loading the file introduces a number of variables in the workspace that will be listed in the REPL.
-We will look at the variables `masses`, `accretions`, `centroids`, `posterior` and `edfractions` that we just created.
+We will look at the variables `masses`, `accretions`, `centroids`, `posterior` that we just loaded and `edfractions` that we just created.
 These are all matrices with dimensions *(number of candidate masses)×(number of candidate eddington fractions)*:
 ```
 map(size, [edfractions, masses, accretions, centroids, posterior])
 ```